PorridgeSwim/inkernel-keyvalue-store/README.txt

 In order to wake up the waiting processes, we modified `kkv_put`.
 When we insert a value that some `kkv_get` processes are waiting for, the function will wake up sleeping processes by `wake_up_interruptible`.

 We also modified `kkv_destroy` to support terminate sleeping processes.
 It will set `val`s to a valid address to wake up those process.
 As the hash table does not exist now, those processes will return `-EPERM`.

+Test case - p4-test1: This test checks that if sleeping `kkv_get` will return "-EPERM" when `kkv_destroy` is called.